canicodenow/calculator/README.md

 V5 = it does not let you divide by 0

+V6 = added keyboard support for operators

 //Todo

 1. the display should show the full entry (e.g. 44 + 5 - 6 * 3)
 2. it should have a backspace button
-3. it should work with the keyboard (wes bos drumkit for help)
-4. it should allow one decimal point in a sum
+3. it should allow one decimal point in a sum

+//Bugs:

+1. cannot chain the same operator (6 + 6 + 6 + 6) after pressing equals - I think the solution is to use a separate string for the display and the numbers I'm doing maths on.